phoneboy/phoneboy.github.io/about/index.md

 customers worldwide.
 He is also the author of *Essential Check Point FireWall-1 NG: An Installation, Configuration, and Troubleshooting Guide*.
 A well-known author in the blog sphere, he is a trusted security authority.

-Prior to joining Check Point through the acquisition of Nokia’s security appliance business, Welch-Abernathy worked in Product Line Support where the supported customers using a variety of security solutions developed by Nokia, Check Point, and Sourcefire.
-He has also worked as a systems administrator for several small companies.

 Welch-Abernathy holds a B.S. in Computer Science from Santa Clara University and is a current Certified Information Systems Security